mockupsjar/mj-mockup-generator/README.md

 ## How to use the library

-User our Free API

-- Use our Free API Tier with 10 tasks /hour

-Or

 - Register an user on https://mockupsjar.com/
 - Go to your profile page and generate a token https://mockupsjar.com/profile
 - Use the token with your preferred API tool or library (this npm package or [Postman](https://www.postman.com/) or [Axios](https://github.com/axios/axios))